-Degree graduates from the college may enroll for a second degree in another field after written application to, and approval by, the Senior Vice President.
+Degree graduates from the college may enroll for a second degree in another field.
 Baccalaureate graduates must complete the requirements for the second bachelor's degree and earn a minimum of 32 hours beyond the number of hours required in the first degree.
 Bachelor's degree graduates may earn an associate degree in another field by completing the requirements for the associate degree and earning a minimum of 16 hours beyond the number of hours required in the bachelor's degree.
 Associate degree graduates may earn a second associate degree by completing all the requirements for the second associate degree and earning a minimum of 16 hours beyond the first associate degree.